 I am not a professional podcaster, but I’ve written two blog posts about what I learned while setting up a podcast last year–Part 1 and Part 2.
-This week a colleague said she wanted to start a podcast interviewing professors around the campus where she works, and she asked if I could help.
+This week a colleague at my university said she wanted to start a podcast interviewing professors around the campus, and she asked if I could help.
 I shared those two original blog posts, and said we should get together to talk it over.
 Then I followed-up with an email describing the three major steps of the process because I felt those 2 posts were too overwhelming as an introduction.
 So here is what I shared with her regarding a simple, mobile, inexpensive system.
 As a background, she mentioned she had done recordings with her phone in the past but that incoming calls had messed up the recording.
-Because she mentioned the phone, I included it in my list.
+Because she mentioned the phone, I included it in my list (airplane mode solves this problem).

 Podcasting has 3 basic stages, more or less: